Cornflower blue

 Cornflower blue is a shade of medium-to-light blue containing relatively little green.
 This hue was one of the favorites of the Dutch painter Johannes Vermeer.

-The most valuable blue sapphires are called cornflower blue, having a medium-dark violet-blue tone.
+The most valuable blue sapphires are called cornflower blue, having a medium-dark violet-blue hue.

 Uses

 Robert Boyle

 Robert Boyle reported a blue dye produced from the cornflower.
 This was also called Boyle's Blue and Cyan Blue.
 This dye color, however, was not widely commercialized.

 X11

 Cornflower blue is a defined color in the X Window (X11) color scheme.
 As such, it is a color available as a named color for webpages.